-Wake Tech is closed Monday in observance of Veterans Day.
+Wake Tech is closed Thursday and Friday for the Thanksgiving holiday.
 Prospective students can still apply online, and current students can register for Spring semester classes.
-Offices will reopen Tuesday and classes will resume on Wednesday morning.
+All classes will resume and offices will reopen on Monday morning.

 Wake Tech is powering up to train highly skilled technicians for the emerging electric vehicle (EV) industry, thanks to nearly $1 million in federal community project funds earmarked for the college.
 The funds were championed by Second District Congresswoman Deborah Ross, who made the announcement at the Hendrick Center for Automotive Excellence at the Scott Northern Wake Campus.